Answers to Frequently Asked Questions About...

 Where can I get EC?

 In the United States, there are several different brands of emergency contraceptive pills (sometimes called the "morning after pill") that may be available in pharmacies.
-Unfortunately, it can be a bit confusing because there different regulations on how to buy these pills.
-Not all pharmacies stock all of these, so be sure to call ahead.
+Regulations on the sale of EC have changed frequently, so it can be quite confusing.
+Below is some information about how the different brands of EC are sold.
+If you want to use ella, call the pharmacy first to be sure that it is in stock.

 Other health care providers - such as Planned Parenthood and health department clinics - also may have emergency contraceptive pills available for direct purchase.